osiegmar/FastCSV/README.md

 - Support for (optional) header records (get field based on field name)
 - Support for skipping empty records
 - Support for commented lines (skipping & reading) and configurable comment character
+- BOM support (UTF-8, UTF-16 and UTF-32 with little- or big-endian)

 ### Writer specific